CatTanker/cnc_map_tool_guide/docs/linux.md

 -  Often with 'mono' it appears that the client is without sound.
 -  With some renderers the minimap is black and appears very glitchy ingame.
 Works in functionality though. **Changes between renderers.**
+-  I usually listen to my own music while i play, but i have noticed that multiple runners seem to *fail* to load *music* from theme files, so while you can hear structures being built and "conscript reporting", you may not be able to listen to hell march through the game itself. *Requires Investigation.*

 ### General Support
 As a general word of advice, if there is a known and trusted fix for an issue in a formal location, then it's alternative will likely work in linux.